AckerlyXu/heima/articles/sql-server-stretch-database/sql-server-stretch-database-enable-table.md

 ### Options
 Use the following options when you run CREATE TABLE or ALTER TABLE to enable Stretch Database on a table.

 -   Optionally, use the `FILTER_PREDICATE = <function>` clause to specify a function to select rows to migrate if the table contains both hot and cold data.
 The predicate must call an inline table\-valued function.
-For more info, see [Select rows to migrate by using a filter function](/documentation/articles/sql-server-stretch-database-predicate-function/).
+For more info, see [Select rows to migrate by using a filter function](./sql-server-stretch-database-predicate-function.md).
 If you don't specify a filter function, the entire table is migrated.

+    >   [!NOTE]
-    >   [AZURE.NOTE] If you provide a filter function that performs poorly, data migration also performs poorly.
+    > If you provide a filter function that performs poorly, data migration also performs poorly.
 Stretch Database applies the filter function to the table by using the CROSS APPLY operator.

 -   Specify `MIGRATION_STATE = OUTBOUND` to start data migration immediately or  `MIGRATION_STATE = PAUSED` to postpone the start of data migration.